Best Slow Cooker of 2021

 Analysis and Test Results

 A slow cooker is a specialized appliance, and as such, we hope to help you narrow your search for the perfect one to suit your needs.
 Being able to prepare ingredients in the morning and then returning home to the fragrance of a warm, home-cooked meal wafting through the house is both convenient and a thing of beauty.
-To help make this dream a reality for you, we first identified four key characteristics that help define a great slow cooker: user friendliness, cooking performance; cooking features; ease of cleaning.
+To help make this dream a reality for you, we first identified four key characteristics that help define a great one: user friendliness, cooking performance; cooking features; ease of cleaning.
 We then devoted more than a week to testing all of these models side-by-side — cooking up large batches of food, analyzing each important quality, and then ranking each one according to these metrics.
 It is important to note that all of these are ranked relative to one another — we believe that even the lowest-scoring units are still a worthy investment for any kitchen.

 What is a slow cooker, if not convenient?
 If it is not easy to get one of these appliances up and running, you may as well spend that time cooking that same meal over the stovetop.
 Many of these models offer relatively similar exhibitions of cooking performance — therefore, it is user-friendliness that provides the first impression, and the quality that initially sets them apart.